How the distribution of clicks by device can look like a conversion rate problem.

 Paying for clicks but not getting conversions hurts!

-We PPC people dream about the conversions graph going up up up to the right but sometimes the line looks like the side view of a cliff, with an account manager splattered at the bottom like Wile E. Coyote.
+We PPC people dream about the conversions graph going up up up to the right but performance drops for no apparant reason.

 I used to dread trying to figure out why a good campaign went bad.
 Then I learned the five whys technique.
 It’s given me the confidence to know that I’ll always be able to figure out the real reason (or reasons) why conversions dropped.